Nederland Independent School District: History

 The precursors of the school district began as a series of single or two room schoolhouses formed to educate the children of the Dutch families that founded and moved into Nederland.
 The earliest known school room was started in 1898 as a one-room school houses that was built behind the old Orange hotel on Boston Avenue, with several children attending.
 As the city population grew, there were additional schools built at the corner of 10th st and Chicago and also at the Dutch Reformed Church.
 These early schools did not have full accreditation and were equivalent to a junior high education.
 A two-story school was built in 1912 on the land of Mr. Bluitt Langham, and the Nederland Independent School district was organized by Jefferson County in 1920.

 Dress code

 In January 2008 the district adopted a new dress code rule effective fall 2008.
 Students in grades 5 through 12 are required to wear solid color shirts with no logo or Nederland bulldog shirts.
 Trousers may be blue, navy, black, denim, or khaki.
 Skirts or jumpers may be khaki, navy, black, or denim.

 Facilities

 All of the schools are in the City of Nederland.
-The district consists of four elementary schools, two middle schools and one high school and one alternative campus.
+The district consists of four elementary schools, two middle schools and one high school (Nederland High School) and one alternative campus.
 The District also maintains a separate Administration building with maintenance and bus facilities on that site, a Performing Arts Theater located on the High School campus and Bulldog Stadium, which is located on the campus of Central Middle School.